AnthonyBongers/CppFloatsInDepth/README.md

 ### Mantissa

-The mantissa (sometimes reffered to as the significand), represents the fractional component of the floating-point value.
+The mantissa (sometimes referred to as the significand), represents the fractional component of the floating-point value.

 ```
 5.00 * 2 ^ 10